-We are very grateful to Heritage Lottery Fund for funding 97% of the costs of the collection and banking in long term storage 60 species of native Irish wild flowers.
+We are very grateful to Heritage Lottery Fund for funding 97% of the costs of the collection and banking in long term storage 60 species of native Irish wild flowers in 2017 and 2018.

-True Harvest Seeds make the double high quality seed collections and share them with Kew’s Millennium Seed Bank in a partnership sealed with a Memorandum of Collaboration.
-Both seed banks act as back-up for each other.
+True Harvest Seeds make the high quality seed collections and share them with Kew’s Millennium Seed Bank in a partnership Memorandum of Collaboration, with reciprocal seed banking.
 Populations of plants of an optimum 200 seed bearing adults are identified from areas that are natural, still in the wild.
-We talk to private and public land owners to obtain their permission first.
-We take a herbarium specimen, DNA sample, photos, seeds and fill in a data sheet to complete the collection.
-This requires at least 3 visits per collection, but if the land owner is keen to learn they can take the herbarium specimen for us and press it under a large book in newspaper.
-Collections are held in the seed bank awaiting requests by suitable applicants for restoration projects in the same area, or research projects, or herbaria studies or just a request to share photos or information from the data sheet.
+We talk to land owners to obtain their permission and gather background information.
+We take herbarium specimens, DNA samples, photos, seeds and fill in a data sheet to complete the collection.
+This requires sometimes 3 visits per collection, but many land owners are keen to help with some of the tasks.
+Collections are held in the seed bank.
+Requests for seed for restoration projects in the same area, research projects, herbaria studies, photos or information from the data sheet are welcomed.

 Millennium Seed Bank Partnership MSBP

 THS are currently working in partnership with Kew’s (Millennium Seed Bank Partnership) MSBP under an MoC which enables both THS & the MSBP to store seed collections and herbarium specimens of northern Ireland’s flora.
 This MoC also enables sharing of information on the viability & germination protocols for the collections.

 The MSBP have also provided THS with two dehumidifer cabinets as well as numerous seed collecting bags, intellectual information.

 THS are also working in partnership with the MSBP’s UK Native Tree Seed Project under an MoC to collect tree seeds for MSBP.